ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Evaluation

 Table~\ref{tab:probe} shows ProbeLogits operation latencies.
 Binary and N-way classification have identical cost because both require exactly one forward pass; the additional softmax over $N$ token logits is negligible ($<$1\,\textmu{}s for $N \leq 100$).

-Logit entropy computation is cheap (0.1--0.5\,ms) because it operates on the already-computed logit vector without requiring an additional forward pass.
-It only needs to iterate over the 152K logits once.
+Logit entropy computation requires no additional forward pass---it iterates once over the already-computed logit vector---and its cost scales with vocabulary size: a measured 0.65\,ms on the 135M model's 49{,}152-token vocabulary and 2.57\,ms on Qwen's 152{,}064-token vocabulary.
+The large Qwen vocabulary dominates the cost; v1's sub-millisecond estimate held only for the smaller vocabulary.

-KV cache checkpoint cost scales with model size: 0.5\,ms for 135M (small KV cache) and 12\,ms for 7B (larger KV cache that must be copied).
+KV cache checkpoint cost scales with the number of cached positions (the KV cache must be copied) and is far cheaper than v1's multi-millisecond estimate: a measured 0.037\,ms checkpoint / 0.016\,ms restore on 7B (0.93\,MB at 32 cached positions) and 0.005 / 0.002\,ms on 135M.
 The 32\,MB cap ensures bounded memory consumption.